anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 Markdown is really great by its powerfull but minimal easy to learn functionality.
 Best is just to learn it by writing your first blog.
 This is a nice [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) you can use.

 To write your first blog, follow the manual of the theme you installed.

+## Step 5.
+Publish

+Github has a build in publish functionality.
+It automaticaly publishes your changes.

+Some starters have their own publish strategy.
+You will recognize these by the .nokekyll file in the root directory.
+My theme has that file and uses Github actions to publish the site on a seperate branch.

 ## 6. Some tips